robert-bogos/magnify/README.md

 ## TL;DR

 A magnifying glass that follows your cursor anywhere on macOS.
+Perfect if you need to pinpoint stuff while screen sharing.

 To install, run this in your terminal:
 ```sh